minjo1234/TIL/3.Resource/CS/SAA/IAM And AWS CLI/IAM.md

 ## IAM Section - Summary

-### Users: mapped to a physical user, has a password for AWS Console
+ **Users** : mapped to a physical user, has a password for AWS Console **Groups** : contains users only
+Policies : JSON document that outlines permissions for users or groups